-For the 2018 Medicare Physician Fee Schedule the CAP developed physician work and practice expense recommendations for pathology CPT codes identified for re-valuation.
+For the 2019 Medicare Physician Fee Schedule, the CAP developed physician work and practice expense recommendations for pathology CPT codes identified for re-valuation.
 These recommendations were forwarded to the CMS for consideration and final payment decisions.
-There were a number of impacts to pathology services, for details see the 2018 final rule webinar.
+There were a number of impacts to pathology services, for details see the 2019 final regulation webinar.

 We have developed and produced a variety of materials to help further understanding of the Medicare Physician Fee Schedule.